Ladysnake/Ladysnake.github.io/wiki/pick-your-poison.md

 Players [that **support** the mod](https://ko-fi.com/s/c3991a73b3) can **wear the Poison Dart Frog bowls on their head to display the respective frog type**.
 Consider installing [the **Trinkets** mod](https://www.curseforge.com/minecraft/mc-mods/trinkets-fabric) for an additional slot.
 More info can be found [**here**](https://doctor4t.ladysnake.org/donators).

 ![Frog Cosmetic](pick-your-poison/supporter-frogs.png)

+## FAQ

+#### Can I include this mod in a modpack?

+**Yes**, you can.
+Go ahead, don't bother asking.
+Please  however provide credit and a link to either the [GitHub repository](https://github.com/ladysnake/pick-your-poison) or [Curse Forge project page](https://www.curseforge.com/minecraft/mc-mods/pick-your-poison).

+#### Will you be making a Forge version?
+Does a Forge version exist?

+Sorry, we **don't** allow backports or ports to other modloaders for this mod.